How To Create a Layered Chippy Paint Finish

 Step 6: Sand and Wax

 If you want a more antiqued look in certain areas, apply some dark wax for a finished coat.
 Wipe any areas you want to wax, with a wet rag, to help from getting too much wax applied.
-Use the wax sparingly.
-Sand any areas that you want to look older.

 My mantel looks just as beautiful as the vintage mantels I found all across the country.
 I’m so happy with how it turned out!

-If you are ready to turn your furniture into something that looks old and worn, I hope you will try to create this layered chippy paint finish, like I did here.
+If you are ready to turn your furniture into something that looks old and worn, I hope you will try to create this layered chippy paint finish, as I did here.
 Let me know how you did!

 Wow!
 Looks great and I want to do this in my living room.